 Secondary school allocation and appeals procedure

-Secondary school allocation and appeals procedure September 2017 (933kb pdf) contains more information on the appeals procedure.
+Secondary school allocation and appeals procedure September 2017 (933kb pdf) contains more information on the secondary school appeals procedure.

 Below are the dates for appealing a decision for the September 2018 entry, this includes in-year transfers.

 |School type||Offer date||Appeals to be lodged by||Appeals to be heard by (within 40 school days)|

 |Primary||16 April 2018||18 May 2018||20 July 2018|

 Appeals lodged after these dates will be heard within 40 school days of the appeal deadline or within 30 school days of being lodged, whichever is the later date.

 You'll be sent notification of your appeal hearing along with a copy of the school’s case at least 10 school days in advance of the hearing.

 If you wish to submit further evidence which was not included with your initial appeal, you must ensure that we receive it at least 3 working days before the hearing date.
 Any additional evidence or information received after this date might not be considered at the appeal hearing.

 The appeal panel will then decide whether it should be considered, taking into account its significance and the effect of a possible need to adjourn the hearing.